airyhq/airy/docs/docs/guides/contributing-connectors.md

 5. frontend-inbox
 6. frontend-control-center

-Airy's actual value comes from the additional components you can install through our marketplace in the Control Center UI.
+Airy's real value comes from the additional components you can install through our marketplace in the Control Center UI of your Airy Instance.
 This documentation is on the processes we follow to create, update and store our components.

 ## Components

-Airy is designed as plug-and-play architecture where components fit together in your cluster lego-blocks.
+Airy is designed to support a plug-and-play architecture.
+Components can be added like blocks in the cluster.
 Components can provide four kinds of functionality:

 1. Connector - i.e Rasa, DialogFlow - that [DEFINE]
 2. Source - i.e., Facebook, WhatsApp, SMS -